 Clinical and Bench Research: In addition to having one of the largest pediatric hospital research infrastructures in the United States, Boston Children's Hospital is located near several major institutions including Harvard Medical School, Brigham & Women's Hospital, Beth Israel Deaconess Medical Center, Massachusetts General Hospital, Massachusetts Institute of Technology and the Harvard Center for Medical Simulation.
 The scope of opportunities for research is practically unlimited.
 The Department of Anesthesiology, Perioperative and Pain Medicine substantially advances science through its research and is well-positioned to help fellows initiate life-long research careers.

 Global Health Fellowship: We have partnered with the Department of Global Health and Social Medicine at Harvard Medical School to establish an anesthesia-specific global health fellowship.

-We look forward to answering any questions you may have about our programs; please contact Andrea Odian, interim Fellowship Coordinator, Pediatric Anesthesia Fellowship, with inquiries.
+We look forward to answering any questions you may have about our programs; please contact Andrea Odian, Program Manager of Graduate Medical Education, with inquires.